 A Space to Slow Down and Make Sense of Your Experience

-I’m Mitsue Karaman, a licensed psychotherapist offering culturally responsive, trauma-informed therapy for individuals and couples in California and New Hampshire.
+I’m Mitsue Karaman, a licensed psychotherapist offering therapy for professionals, individuals, and couples in California and New Hampshire.
+I provide online sessions in English and Japanese.

-Therapy can be a space to slow down, take a breath, and make sense of your experiences in a way that feels more grounded and clear.
-Many of the people I work with are thoughtful and capable, yet find themselves feeling overwhelmed, disconnected, or unsure how to create space for their own needs.
+I offer a space where you can slow down, take a breath, and begin to make sense of your experiences in a way that feels more grounded and clear.

 My Perspective

-I have always been drawn to understanding how people make sense of their experiences, especially across different cultures, identities, and relationships.
+I’ve long been drawn to how people make sense of their experiences, particularly across different cultures, identities, and relationships.
 This curiosity has guided how I navigate the world and ultimately led me to becoming a therapist.

-My work is shaped by all of my lived experiences, starting with my multicultural upbringing as a third culture kid, Japanese heritage, and experience as an immigrant Asian American.
+My work is shaped by my multicultural upbringing as a third culture kid, Japanese heritage, and my experience as an immigrant Asian American.
 Living between cultures has given me a deep awareness of how identity and belonging are shaped over time, often in complex and subtle ways.

-Before becoming a therapist, I worked in leadership roles within global corporate and tech startup environments.
-Through this work, I experienced firsthand the pressures many of us carry—balancing performance, responsibility, and expectations, often while navigating cultural and relational contexts.
+Before becoming a therapist, I worked for over two decades in global corporate and tech startup environments.
+This experience informs my understanding of the pressures professionals carry—balancing expectations, performance, and responsibility, while navigating multiple cultural and relational contexts.

-Together, these experiences inform how I listen and how I work.
-I attend not only to what is spoken, but also to what may be harder to name, particularly when shaped by cultural expectations, professional demands, or long-held roles.
+Together with my clinical training, this allows me to work with both the internal and external complexities my clients navigate.
+I attend not only to what is spoken, but also to what may be harder to name, especially when shaped by cultural expectations, professional demands, or long-held roles.

 A woman walking along a forest trail, holding a coffee cup and smiling, surrounded by tall trees and green foliage.